mastercoin-MSC/QA/TestPlanSkeleton.md

 0. Fork the test plan's github repository (see [TestPlanExecution.md](TestPlanExecution.md) )
 1. Begin with a clean, non-developer operating-system image.
-2. Download latest release candidate from sourceforge.
+2. Download release candidate (RC) version to be tested.
 3. Run installer or follow installation instructions.
-4. Create a bitcoin.conf file in the default data directory (~/.bitcoin on Linux, etc; see sample.bitcoin.conf)

 ## Tests